 Valet/Lackey (3 sp per day/50 sp per month) : The typical servant and messenger, that wealthy households employ for general service.
 Most are talented House Servants.

 Expert Hirelings are typically found only in larger settlements, though some travel to smaller communities seeking such employment.
-To hire one, requires their own individual bargaining, and can never be hired _in bulk), largely due to their rarity.
+To hire one, each requires their own individual bargaining, and can never be hired in bulk, largely due to their rarity.
 They can typically be found by visiting an appropriate portion of a larger town, and asking after opportunities.
 Many who can be hired, might be very amicable to relocation, provided they are properly recompensed.

 No expert hireling can be hired for a short-term employment; such craftsmen already offer their services through regular supply of goods and services in various communities.
 All expert hirelings require in addition to their wage, an appropriate location to live and work, as well as various supplies as needed for production of their goods.